-- In the spring, you will get your high school offer letter, which will include a high school offer and/or any offer(s) to Specialized High Schools, as well as a list of high schools where you are waitlisted.
+- In the spring, you will get your high school results, which will include a high school offer and/or any offer(s) to Specialized High Schools, as well as a list of high schools where you are waitlisted.

-- 8th grade students in public school who do not submit a high school application will get an offer to the closest high school program with available seats.
+- Eighth grade students in public school who do not submit a high school application will get an offer to the closest high school program with available seats.

 Applying to the Specialized High Schools: At a Glance

 Apply to one or more of the nine Specialized High Schools by taking a test or auditioning.
 During the registration period, register to test and/or auction by the deadlines.
 There are two types of Specialized High Schools:

 - Audition: admission is based on your audition and academic review